IslaamSabbah/Project-Week-3-Data-Thieves/your-project/README.md

 - [Links](#links)

 ## Project Description
-Our project is about crimes reported in London in 2019.
+Our project is about crimes reported in London.
 What type of crimes are they?
 Where do we have the most crimes reported?

 ## Questions & Hypotheses
 We will try to find out what the parts of London with the most collection of crimes.
 Moreover, we will try to make a corrolation between the average price of rent by area and the criminality in those area.